the-road-to-graphql/the-road-to-graphql/manuscript/08-apollo-server/index.md

 * Confirm your [source code for the last section](https://github.com/the-road-to-graphql/fullstack-apollo-react-express-boilerplate-project/tree/491d93a90f4ee3413d9226e0a18c10b7407949ef)
 * Query a list of users with their messages
-* Query a list of messages their user
+* Query a list of messages with their user
 * Read more about [the GraphQL schema](https://graphql.github.io/learn/schema/)

 ## Apollo Server: Queries and Mutations